What To Do If You Are Involved In A Car Accident

 5. If the accident is serious, do not move the cars.
 If the accident is minor and the cars could possibly cause another accident, note their position on the road or take a photo with your phone, and then move them.

 6. If you have a reflective advance-warning triangle, place it on the road to warn oncoming traffic.
-Your hazards should already be on at this stage.
+Your hazard lights should already be on at this stage.

 7. If you or another person is injured and there is no Garda at the scene, the accident must be reported to the nearest Garda station.
 If anyone has an injury, however small, you are legally required to inform the Gardaí within 24 hours of the accident.